TL;DR · resumen ejecutivo

 Imagine you are a fisherman.
 You wouldn’t throw your net randomly into the ocean expecting to catch every type of fish, would you?
 Instead, you would identify the species you need and then find the right place to fish.
 Similarly, in the marketing world, you can’t just throw your campaign out to everyone and wait to see who “bites.”
 You need to identify your target audience and direct your marketing efforts towards them.
-That’s basically what Targeting in Marketing is.
+That’s basically what targeting in marketing is.

 This core marketing concept seeks to identify those consumers who are most likely to buy your products or services.
 Instead of spending time, energy and resources trying to reach everyone, targeting allows you to focus on those who are really interested in what you have to offer.